Miss Austria: History

 Note: In the pageant of Miss Austria, the first and second placed candidates of each federal state take part.
 So in the final there are 18 delegates from the 9 Bundesländer.

 Franchise holders

-The Miss Austria winner traditionally goes to Miss Universe and Miss World competitions, it sometimes could be allocated to Miss Europe.
-A Runner-up will take over if the winner does not qualify to represent Austria on World stage.
-In Schachermayer directorship between 2015 and 2017 the Miss Austria result divided into Top 3 classification winners.
-Before announcing the grand winner of Miss Austria, the Top 3 automatically awarded as Miss Earth Austria, Miss World Austria and lastly, Miss Universe Austria.
+The Miss Austria winner traditionally goes to Miss Universe and Miss World competitions; sometimes it could be allocated to Miss Europe.
+A runner-up will take over if the winner does not qualify to represent Austria on the world stage.
+In Schachermayer directorship between 2015 and 2017, the Miss Austria result divided into Top 3 classification winners.
+Before announcing the grand winner of Miss Austria, the Top 3 were automatically awarded as Miss Earth Austria, Miss World Austria and lastly, Miss Universe Austria.